 Tuition is just the beginning of school costs that medical students face.
 For example, John Hopkins University is consistently ranked as one of the top medical schools in the country.
-For the 2020-2021 school year, tuition is $56,500.
+For the 2021-2022 school year, tuition is $58,000.
 After adding in various fees, insurance, and other expenses, a med school student at Johns Hopkins is paying over $78,000 annually.

 Here’s more on what to expect when pursuing this educational path and the average medical school debt you might face.

 The rising cost of medical school

 There’s no way around it— medical school is expensive.
 Some schools cost more than others, but all of them have relatively high costs.
-Not only does medical school come with a premium price tag, but costs are increasing every year for med students which might continue into the near future.
+Medical school already comes with a premium price tag.
+Yet, costs are increasing every year for med students which might continue into the near future.